Were You Retaliated Against as a Whistleblower? Contact Us Today

 These can run the gamut from demotions, failure to be promoted, and not being allowed to work overtime to being fired from your job.
 Generally, these actions must in some way impact you financially.
 If you can prove such actions took place against you, a court may rule in your favor and provide a remedy for your damages.

 If your employer has not fired you but is making life on the job quite difficult, you may be able to win your case.
 However, to do so, you will need to have specific evidence of your employer's actions against you, such as harassment, discrimination, or other actions that create a hostile work environment.

 By having direct evidence or inference, you may be able to prove your case and show the protected activity you were engaged in led to your employer retaliating against you on the job.
 Once you have assembled evidence you feel proves your case, discuss your situation and what steps should be taken next with a legal professional.

 Are All Whistleblower or Anti-Retaliation Laws the Same?

 No. These can vary from state to state, and there can even be some variation in federal law as well.
 Also, variances can occur depending on whether you are a union employee or in other work situations.

 Are There Time Deadlines to File Claims?

 Yes.
 As with most legal matters, there are statutes of limitations regarding how long you have to file such claims.
 These can be as little as 72 hours for union grievances to as long as six years in other situations.
-Therefore, always have whistleblower legal representation Los Angeles clients rely on from Mann Elias to help you navigate the complexities associated with these cases.
+At Mann & Elias we can help you navigate the complexities associated with these cases.